Birding Northern Chile – altiplano and desert valleysfrom

 - Transport: SUV for 1-3 people, minivan for 4-6 people

 - This tour runs from 6 to 10 participants with one tour leader.
 Over more than 10 participants would be consider an additional tour guide.

-- Pre-Tour: Birding in Atacama Desert, Easter Island or Robinson Crusoe Island
+- Pre-Tour: Birding in the Atacama Desert, Easter Island or Robinson Crusoe Island

 Most international flights to Santiago are overnight.
 As they arrive in the early morning, participants will be able to spend a relaxing first day at a hotel close to the airport.
 During the afternoon their guide will meet them at the hotel in order to explain, discuss and answer last questions regarding the itinerary or any necessary detail before beginning the trip.

-Day 2 - 6th Feb: BIRDING THE ARICA VALLEYS
+DAY 2 - BIRDING THE VALLEYS AROUND ARICA

 Early in the morning we will fly from Santiago to the city of Arica, very close to the Peruvian border.
 This first portion of the far North of Chile is known as the “Big North”, containing the vast Atacama Desert and the high altitude Andean steppe, or Altiplano.

 Although located in the driest desert on earth, our birding will start here in Arica’s surroundings.
 Good birding is only possible here because of rivers and small water courses fed by the runoff from the High Andes, creating fertile valleys and well-cultivated flood plains that form rich oasis in this harsh environment.